CDPHE-bioinformatics/CDPHE-influenza/README.md

 This workflow can handle paired end (PE) and single end (SE) illumina short read data.
 Currently assembly is preformed using IRMA and contained in a WDL workflow that can be run on Terra.bio.
 The influenza_assembly.wdl is run on the sample and the influenza_assembly_summary.wdl is run on a sample_set.

 ## IRMA overview
 Iterative Refinement Meta-Assembler (IRMA) was developed by the CDC.
 More information about IRMA can be found here: https://wonder.cdc.gov/amd/flu/irma/.
 IRMA performs genome assembly and variant calling of flu.
-Illumina paired-end, Illumina single-end, and ONT data can be used with IRMA; however our workflow uses illumina pair-end data.
+Illumina paired-end, Illumina single-end, and ONT data can be used with IRMA.
+Our workflow currently supports illumina paired end or illumina single end.
 We use the default configuration file for the IRMA FLU module whch mean we use ALIGN_PROG=SAM and DEL_TYPE=''.
+It is also worth noting that for IRMA to attempt assembly at least 15 flu reads must map and that the xxx are called with at least 1 read and using majority rule.
+(We take the bam files from IRMA and run them through ivar to generate a consensus sequence which allows greater flexiblity for consensus generation parameters (e.g. min freq, min depth, min qual)).

 ## WDL workflow: influenza_assembly.wdl
 (insert drop down)